VitoF/spartez_improved/README.md

     - ECMAScript6 features
     - Readind data from JSON file
     - Page building on the client side
-    - Auto data sorting for "Newest" and "Most popular" tabs
+    - Auto data sorting for "Newest" and "Most popular" tabs and drawing first six
     - and others...